wenhuchen/Table-Fact-Checking/README.md

     ```
       python run.py --synthesize
     ```
-    We will save the searched intermediate results for different statements in the temporary folder "all_programs", we save the results in different files for different statements, the format of intermediate program results looks like:
+    We will save the searched intermediate results for different statements in the temporary folder "all_programs", we save the results in different files for different statements, the format of intermediate program results look like:
       ```
       [
         csv_file,